hfoley2013/reading-notes/102/coders-computer.md

     - Light vs. Dark mode, color variations, etc.
   - *Availability of Extensions*
     - Extensions are "plug-ins" for text editors that allow you to have functionality that you otherwise would not
-    - These include fuctions like bracket highlighting and ability to live share code, along with hundreds of other functions depending on the specific text editor
+    - These include functions like bracket highlighting and ability to live share code, along with hundreds of other functions depending on the specific text editor
 * What is an IDE?
   - Integrated Development Environment
     - A suite of software that includes a text editor, file manager, compiler, and debugger all in one package